 Counseling concerning transmission and prevention of STDs is provided to reduce the likelihood of clients acquiring future STD infections.

 DI staff is available upon e-mail request to help educate the public with presentations that include information regarding risk reduction techniques, available community STD services, printed materials on the most common STDs and how to access services.
-Send your request to Marisa Gonzales at email@example.com.
+Send your request to Felicia Barnett at firstname.lastname@example.org.

 Positive results of the following STDs must be reported to DCHHS by law: AIDS, HIV, Chancroid, Syphilis, Chlamydia, Gonorrhea and LGV (Lymphogranuloma venereum).